-What is professional development in childcare?
+What is professional development in early childhood?

-Professional development can include courses, work-based learning, distance learning programs, studying on your own, relevant volunteering work, coaching, tutoring, teaching, going to lectures, seminars or conferences and a range of other activities.
+Professional development can include courses, work-based learning, distance learning programs, studying on your own, relevant volunteering work, coaching, tutoring, teaching, customise training, going to lectures, seminars or conferences, and a range of other activities.

-Why invest in professional development in childcare?
+So what are the reasons to invest in professional development in childcare?

-- Keep your job – new childcare regulations in Australia require you to have particular qualifications to be employed in many roles in childcare.
+1. Keep your job – new childcare regulations in Australia require you to have particular qualifications to be employed in many roles in childcare.

 You can also move from childcare into related careers – for instance, earn a Certificate IV in Training and Assessment to go with your Certificate III and Diploma in Early Childhood Education, then teach those qualifications.

-Courses like the Certificate III in Early Childhood Education and Care include basic first aid but you can build on that yourself with more advanced first aid qualifications or courses to take care of kids with special needs.
+Courses like the Certificate III in Early Childhood Education and Care include basic first aid but you can build on that yourself with more advanced first aid qualifications or courses that offer child protection units to take care of children with special needs in early childhood.

-- Stay up to date with the latest regulations – Australia has introduced several childcare related regulations in recent years including the National Quality Framework and the Early Years Learning Framework.
+6. Stay up to date with the latest regulations – Australia has introduced several childcare-related regulations in recent years including the National Quality Framework and the Early Years Learning Framework.

 Professional development is not only important for your career, the childcare centre you work for or manage also benefits.
 Workplaces that have a policy of continuous professional development and education have been shown to have:

-- • Reduced sickness and absenteeism
+- Reduced sickness and absenteeism

-- • Reduced error rates
+- Reduced error rates

-- • Reduced staff turnover
+- Reduced staff turnover

-- • Increased employee satisfaction
+- Increased employee satisfaction

-- • Improved industrial relations
+- Improved industrial relations

-Professional development is an ongoing process of reflecting on your current skills and knowledge, working out what you’d like to learn next and then doing it.
+Professional development is an ongoing process of critical reflection on your current skills and knowledge, working out what you’d like to learn next, and then doing it.

-Start planning today and get your professional development underway!
+If you’re interested in the idea presented above, then start planning today and get your professional development underway!